 About this New York City Itinerary

 New York City is massive and the list of places to visit is long.
-We have been visiting New York City on a regular basis for the past 20 years.
+We have been visiting New York City on a regular basis for the past 22 years.
 I went to graduate school in New Jersey and Tim and I would frequently day trip into the city.
 Since then, we try to visit New York City once a year, simply because we love this city.
+In fact, we even started and ended our around the world trip right here.
 To me, New York feels more like home than Baltimore, the city where I was born and raised.

 In general, I grouped sites together based on their location in order to save you time walking and using public transportation.
 This will keep you from spending unnecessary time on the subway and from backtracking through the city.

 The provided walking distances are the amount of walking you will do to get between sites.
 These do not include the amount of walking you will do inside of museums, art galleries, etc.